molinama/deviget-golang-challenge/README.md

 ## Important Notes
 * First of all I will run the tests in order to validate what is going on.
+* After any significant change I run the tests.